Dominic Smith Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 22nd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 23rd in MLB.

-- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.53).
+- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.52).

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (87 total, one per game).
+- The Cardinals allow the first-fewest home runs in baseball (89 total, one per game).

+- Flaherty makes the start for the Cardinals, his 18th of the season.
+He is 6-5 with a 4.27 ERA and 89 strikeouts in 92 2/3 innings pitched.

-- The right-hander's last time out was on Saturday against the Chicago White Sox, when he tossed seven scoreless innings while giving up four hits.
+- The right-hander last appeared on Thursday, July 6 against the Miami Marlins, when he threw 6 2/3 scoreless innings while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.